jovill/d3plus/Methods/Styling/Value Formatting.md

 #### <a name="string" href="#string">.format( *string* )</a>

 Passing a *string* to the method changes the current locale used to display text and numbers.
-Here are the [supported languages|Localization]
+Here are the [supported languages](Localization).

 #### <a name="function" href="#function">.format( *function* )</a>